Charcuterie is any type of processed meat that has been dried, salted, fermented or smoke.

 Generally it is served on a Charcuterie platter, or as Antipasto, as an appetizer or ‘before the meal’ dish.
 Such plates would consist of the various deli meats accompanied by olives, grilled asparagus, marinated vegetables (such as cauliflower or mushrooms) and various cheeses.

 Because of the variety of flavours and textures on the plate, you do not want to pair this dish with complex wines.
 This plate is supposed to be fun and simple, and calls for crisp white wines and lighter and fruitier red wines.

 Crisp white wines are perfect as they have a high enough acidity to finish clean against the saltiness and fattiness of the plate.
-Examples of crisp whites are Sauvignon Blanc, Pinot Grigio, Vouvray, and Aligote, Riesling, and Sparkling White Wines.
+Examples of crisp whites are Sauvignon Blanc, Pinot Grigio, Aligote, Riesling, and Sparkling White Wines like Prosecco or Vouvray.

 Barbera and Dolcetto red wines are fabulous wine picks as they are light to mid-bodied and acidic enough to cut through the fattiest of meats.
 Their fruity flavours also don’t clash with the often gamy meats, instead they enhance the flavours.
 A light bodied Beaujolais also has the same effect and is in fact a perfect five star food and wine pairing!